xinchenyu/xinchenyu.github.io/_pages/about.md

 I am an Assistant Professor of Practice in the [Computer Science Department](https://www.cs.arizona.edu/) at [University of Arizona](https://www.arizona.edu/).

 I received my Ph.D. from [University of North Texas](https://informationscience.unt.edu/) in 2023.
-Before that, I earned a Master's degree (2019) from [University of Pittsburgh](https://www.sci.pitt.edu/) and a Bachelor's degree (2017) from [Zhejiang University](https://www.zju.edu.cn/english/).
+Before that, I earned a Master's degree from [University of Pittsburgh](https://www.sci.pitt.edu/) and a Bachelor's degree from [Zhejiang University](https://www.zju.edu.cn/english/).

 My research interests lie at the intersection of natural language processing (NLP) and Computational Social Science (CSS).
-Specifically, I am passionate about utilizing data-driven methods to support online safety and facilitate communications between people.
+I am passionate about conversational behaviors and anti-social computing.
+Specifically, my studies focus on modeling conversations from user-generated content to explain, predict, and prevent online incivility.